pranav8p/quant_app/README.md

 ## System Flow

-1. Market ticks are received via WebSocket
+1. Market tick data is received via WebSocket
 2. Tick data is stored in a local SQLite database
 3. Stored data is resampled into OHLC bars
 4. Statistical analytics are computed on resampled data
-5. Alerts are generated based on predefined rules
+5. Alerts are generated using predefined rules
-6. Results are displayed on a live dashboard
+6. Results are displayed in a live dashboard

 ---